-The corrugated plastic sleeve pack, also known as the pallet pack, is widely deployed in Europe, now making inroads in North America.
-It provides a flexible, lower cost approach to reusable packaging than rigid intermediate bulk containers, while providing a very attractive alternative to expendable packaging in many applications.
+The corrugated plastic sleeve pack, also known as the pallet pack, is a form of reusable bulk container that is widely deployed in Europe.
+It is now also making inroads in North America as operators increasingly recognize the benefit.
+It provides a flexible, lower-cost approach to reusable packaging than rigid intermediate bulk containers, while providing a very attractive alternative to expendable packaging in many applications.

 What is a sleeve pack?